stickies-v/bitcoin-devwiki/GitHub-alternatives-for-Bitcoin-Core.md

 ## Basic Usability Issues

+### Overall Unreliability

+GitHub makes comments in long threads inaccessible via it's site. https://twitter.com/jfnewbery/status/1354744697093283847

+The comments need to be recovered manually from past emails or metadata dumps.

+It was also observed that complete issues or pull requests simply disappeared without notice.

 ### Spam/Lack of Moderator Queue

 The repo has thousands of subscribers, so any spam contribution or otherwise inappropriate comment will reach all those inboxes before being deleted by a maintainer.